redpanda-data/connect/docs/processors/README.md

 has not yet been reached.
 Batch parameters are only triggered when a message is added, meaning a pending batch can last beyond this period if no messages are added since the period was reached.

-The metadata of the resulting batch will exactly match the metadata of the last message to enter the batch.

 When a batch is sent to an output the behaviour will differ depending on the protocol.
 If the output type supports multipart messages then the batch is sent